The end of the COVID-19 pandemic is in sight. P.R. China may open border to all countries after the winter Olympics.

 What is the best and easiest way to find a house for rent in Chengdu for a foreigner?

-Trust me; this won’t be easy if you can’t speak Chinese.
-There’s ChengduLiving.com forum (that I moderate) and GoChengdoo forum where you can address your query and find expat roommates.
+Trust me; it won’t be easy if you don’t speak Chinese.
+Check out the ChengduLiving.com forum (that I moderate) and GoChengdoo forum where you can address your query and find expat roommates or English-speaking landlords.

 1. Be sure about what kind of apartment you need for rent.

 Your choice varies according to who you are.
 During my early days in Chengdu, I preferred not to live with students.
 So I had to refine my search for roommates and apartments based on that.
-Set your standard before apartment-hunting.
+Set your standard or ground rules before apartment-hunting.

 2. Talk to other expats.

 Undoubtedly one of the top classified sites in China.
-If you speak Chinese, use this one right away to find new apartments.
-If you are on PC, visit cd.58.com right away.
+If you speak Chinese, use this website to find new apartments.
+If you are on a PC, visit cd.58.com right away.
 Only seek help from agents and third parties when best practices aren’t working.
-There are a lot of shady agents and landlords here.
+There are a few shady agents and landlords here.
 Be careful.

 What is the weather in Chengdu like?